TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

     :align: center
     :alt: Layout of how the axis of the system are mapped

-How to Mount a Lens in a Polaris Holder
+Physical Assembly - How to Mount a Lens in a Polaris Holder
 -------------------

-Installing the Piezo Angle Mount
+Physical Assembly - Installing the Piezo Angle Mount
 -----------------

 Processing Images - Deskewing